jrmeyerhofer/LITA2017/Lesson_6/README.md

 # Lesson 6 - Scraping the web

 In this lesson we'll learn how to scrape a website.
 We are going to scrape a fake catalog for book cover images.
-This is so we don't overload any of 'real' catalogs and possibly make them block us.
+This is so we don't overload any 'real' catalogs and possibly make them block us.
 Here is the Fake Catalog Site: https://fakecatalog.wordpress.com/

 ## Lesson Steps